JohnLCaron/rlauxe/docs/Dhondt.md

 aA = (t-1), ai = t for i != A.

-so if vote is for A, g = (t-1) if vote for not B, r = t else 0
+so if vote is for A, g = (t-1) if vote for not A, r = t else 0

 lower bound a = (t-1)